 History, tourist information, and nearby accommodation

-The medieval manor inhabited by those first Caves was pulled down in 1690 by Sir Robert Cave to make way for a lovely William and Mary mansion, begun by William Smith of Warwick the elder and finished by his son, also named William.
+The medieval manor inhabited by those first Caves was pulled down in 1690 by Sir Roger Cave to make way for a lovely William and Mary mansion, begun by William Smith of Warwick the elder and finished by his son, also named William.
 Three sides of the Hall are built of red brick but during the 18th-century the south facade was refaced in elegant pale stone.

 The house displays fine furniture and collections of family treasures accumulated over the centuries.
 Chief among the artwork on display is a collection of royal Stuart portraits.
 The Ballroom features a richly painted, coved and gilded ceiling with trompe l'oeil shell corners.

 There are family costumes on display, including a series of embroidered waistcoats.

 Visits to Stanford Hall are by guided tour only.
 Our tour took about 45 minutes and was led by an extremely knowledgable and entertaining guide who seemed to know every historical detail about the house and the Cave / Braye families that lived here over the years.
 Here are the highlights of the tour: